rust-lang/project-safe-transmute/rfcs/0000-safe-transmute.md

 //    |                           ^^^^^^^^^^^^^^ the trait `TransmuteFrom<foo::Foo, _>` is not implemented for `u32`
 //    |
 //   = note: required because of the requirements on the impl of `TransmuteInto<u32, _>` for `foo::Foo`
+//   = note: byte 8 of the source type may be uninitialized; byte 8 of the destination type cannot be uninitialized.
 ```